Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Approximate Matrix-Vector Operations with Wavelet Compression

 With the right choice of wavelet transform, only a small fraction of the coefficients in the wavelet transformed representation $W x$ need to be retained for a good reconstruction.
 That is, the threshold $\alpha$ can be taken to be quite large relative to the magnitudes of the elements of the vector $W x$.
-In Figure \ref{fig:fig_wavelet_compression}, below, a smooth CDF transform was used \cite{CDFWavelets}.

-Above, we compare the original row vectorized image $x$ to the reconstructed image $\left(W^{-1} \Thr(W x^T)\right)^T$ with fewer nonzero wavelet coefficients and observe that as the amount of nonzero wavelet coefficients retained is decreased, the reconstruction quality decreases, but the main features of the image are still retained.
-Clearly, the reconstruction error can be controlled by keeping a certain amount of nonzero coefficients.
+In Figure \ref{fig:fig_wavelet_compression}, below, a smooth CDF $9-7$ transform was used \cite{CDFWavelets}.
+We compare the original row vectorized image $x$ to the reconstructed image $\left(W^{-1} \Thr(W x^T)\right)^T$ using a $2D$ CDF $9-7$ transform over the image.
+We observe that as the amount of retained nonzero wavelet coefficients decreases, the reconstruction quality worsens, but the main features of the image are still retained.
+In the rightmost plot of Figure \ref{fig:fig_wavelet_compression}, we define $E = 100 \frac{\| x - \left(W^{-1} \Thr(W x^T)\right)^T \|}{\|x\|}$ as the percent error and $N = 100 \frac{nnz(\Thr(W x^T))}{nnz(W x^T)}$ as the percent coefficients retained.
+Clearly, the reconstruction error can be controlled by keeping a certain (typically small) number of nonzero coefficients.
+Notice also that at about $7\%$ coefficients retained, we have a substantial $30\%$ error $E$.
+Yet, the image looks quite recognizable to the eye, with a bit of smoothing compared to the original.

-We would like to apply the same principle to approximate matrix vector operations with the big original matrix $A$ through a smaller matrix $M$ so that only the smaller matrix $M$ needs to be loaded into memory.
+Assuming the rows of our matrix $A$ are wavelet compressible (that is for some relatively small threshold, satisfy approximately the relation \eqref{eq:wavelet_approx_for_x}), we would like to apply the same principle to approximate matrix vector operations \eqref{eq:mat_vec_ops} with the big original matrix $A$ through a smaller matrix $M$ so that only the smaller matrix $M$ needs to be loaded into memory.
 The matrix $M$ will have the same dimensions as $A$ but fewer nonzeros, so it takes less space on disk and in memory.
+One forms this matrix by transforming and thresholding the individual rows of $A$, an operation which can be done entirely on the disk, without loading any parts of $A$ into RAM.
+The transform $W$ used for each row can vary from application to application, depending on the structure of the rows of $A$.
+In our seismic tomography application for which we give examples in Section \ref{sec:Numerics}, we simply used the $1D$ CDF $9-7$ transform for each row disregarding their inherent multi-dimensional structure.
+We believe that even better results can be obtained by tailoring $W$ to the structure of the matrix data.

-One forms this matrix by transforming and thresholding the individual rows of $A$.
-That is, each row of $M$ below is obtained by applying the wavelet transform and thresholding to the corresponding row of $A$.
-The operations are visualized below:
+Each row of $M$ is obtained by applying the wavelet transform and thresholding to the corresponding row of $A$:

 We can then approximate the operations \eqref{eq:mat_vec_ops}.
 Using the relations:

 we obtain the approximation formulas: